apache/nuttx/drivers/README.txt

   to contactless cards and tags.

 crypto/
-  Contains crypto drivers and support logic.
+  Contains crypto drivers and support logic, including the /dev/urandom device.

 eeprom/
   An EEPROM is a form of Memory Technology Device (see drivers/mtd).